ashki23/Python-notes/python-lib.md

 ## Monty Python and the Holy Grail
 ```

-### Python object serialization (`pickle`)
+### Pickle

-The pickle module implements binary protocols for serializing and
+Python object serialization (`pickle`) module implements binary
-de-serializing a Python object structure.
-You might prefer JSON to
+protocols for serializing and de-serializing a Python object structure.
-pickle for many reasons such as security and human readability.
-Learn
+You might prefer JSON to pickle for many reasons such as security and
-more about pickle in
+human readability.
+Learn more about pickle in
 [here](https://docs.python.org/3/library/pickle.html).

 ``` python